MaterializeInc/materialize/doc/developer/design/20210505_kafka_keys_in_sql.md

 // These questions may be technical, product, or anything in-between.
 -->

-We could make the `AS RECORD <name>` syntax required.
+* We could make the `AS <name>` syntax required.
 The proposed design is based on the assumption that the common case is that key fields do not conflict with value fields, but a more conservative option is just requiring users to specify everything and do more work for value access.

+* We could default the key field for simple formats (i.e. text, bytes) to use the name `key` instead of `text` or `bytes`, and thereby probably reduce the likely need for the `AS <name>` syntax.